Call Us Toll Free!

 Before considering a hair transplant, the following thoughts should be kept in mind:

-Transplants are not a answer for someone suffering pattern baldness, no matter the gender.
-A transplant will not counteract the effect of hair loss in places that are bald or that have been bald for quite some time.
+Transplants are not a remedy for someone suffering pattern baldness, no matter the gender.
+A transplant will not counteract the effect of hair loss in areas that are bald or that have been bald for quite some time.

 If there is little hair on the head prior to the transplant, without the inclusion of medication to regrow hair, the hair transplant length may stay the same and not be stimulated to grow any further.

-Cost of Hair Transplants and Everything Else You Need To Know in Canada
+Cost of Hair Transplants and Everything Else You Need To Know in Montgomery County

 How Much Does A Hair Transplant Cost?